 All of our British Canoe Union Qualified Instructors are highly experienced and motivated to ensure that your kayak session is run in accordance with safety procedures but also to make it as memorable as possible.
 Each Instructor will be equipped with all the necessary safety gear including tow lines, flares, first aid kits, VHF radio, mobile phones and other such equipment required for the conditions and the group.
 All instructors have the knowledge to tell you about local historical information as well as being able to spot and identify the various creatures that live here, ranging from Oyster Catchers to Porpoises.

 Our Kayak sessions are perfect for small or large groups with varied paddling experience as we use sit-on kayaks which are incredibly stable and easy to paddle and all sessions include an introduction to kayaking before taking to the water for some fun.
 No experience is necessary and all equipment is provided.

 If you have some experience and would like to journey a little further along the coast, we have kayaking options for you to choose from ranging from short journeys using sit-on kayaks to half and full day packages using enclosed cockpit sea kayaks.
-Multi day sea kayak trips are available on request.
+Multi day sea kayaking in North Devon trips are available on request.

-H2Outdoor can arrange one-to-one kayak sessions for you to have our qualified instructor focus solely on you and provide the opportunity to practice rescues and rolls or develop other skills within this sport.
+H2Outdoor can arrange one-to-one kayaking sessions for you to have our qualified instructor focus solely on you and provide the opportunity to practice rescues and rolls or develop other skills within the kayaking sport.

 BCU Star Awards are also available including training & assessment